 Transwestern advised Sempra Energy Trading that this capacity was available for a short period of time due to operational conditions.
 Transwestern could not guarantee delivery into the SoCalGas system every day, so a rate formula reflective of Sempra Energy Trading’s daily market offered a better price risk profile than would a recourse rate.

-The March 28 Order construes the quoted Sempra response as meaning that Transwestern offered to Sempra an unreliable or intermittently available transportation service if Sempra elected to pay Transwestern’s recourse rate, but a firmer or higher quality service if Sempra agreed to pay a negotiated rate As a result, the March 28 Order requires Transwestern to provide to the Commission information regarding the availability of firm capacity on Transwestern’s system and, “how it has the firm capacity available to move gas under the [negotiated rate] transactions . . . yet service under its recourse rates, which is firm service, would not be available without interruption.”
+The March 28 Order construes the quoted Sempra response as meaning that Transwestern offered to Sempra an unreliable or intermittently available transportation service if Sempra elected to pay Transwestern’s recourse rate, but a firmer or higher quality service if Sempra agreed to pay a negotiated rate As a result of that interpretation, the March 28 Order requires Transwestern to provide to the Commission information regarding the availability of firm capacity on Transwestern’s system and, “how it has the firm capacity available to move gas under the [negotiated rate] transactions . . . yet service under its recourse rates, which is firm service, would not be available without interruption.”
 This answer responds to the Commission’s request for information.

 II.